 Notable characteristics of nearshoring are similar: time-zones, culture, and linguistics.
 There is too relative ease of personal visits due to improved links, and shorter travel distances.

-Cost reductions and improved travel are critical here.
+Cost reductions and improved travel are significant benefits of offshoring.

 With lower operational wages, the to-scale savings for the largest enterprises are tremendous.
 General Electric, General Motors, and Microsoft, all operate on a colossal scale.
 They would, therefore, require worker numbers of great measure.
 By ‘opening shop’ in India, these companies leverage sizeable economies of scale.
 The result is a much higher per-worker value than their home countries.